 Across the street from Parliament is…

 #15 The Kashveti Church of St. George

 The church obtained the unusual name – Kashveti can be translated to mean ‘stone birth’ – from a 6th century legend.
 According to the tale, a monk was accused of impregnating a woman.
 He denied it and proclaimed all would know he was telling the truth when the woman gave birth to a stone…which she did.

 From the Kashveti Church of St. George, continue walking northwest on Rustaveli Street to Besik Street.
 Turn left (west), following the road as it curves to the south (and changes name to Mtatsminda Street), to Daniel Chonqadze Street.
 Turn left (south) to the…

-The mountainside railway first opened in 1905.
+The Tbilisi mountainside railway first opened in 1905 and apparently was so dodgy they had to pay people to actually ride it!
 The Funicular was built in an effort to expand Tbilisi onto the mountain plateau (which failed due to lack of water supply).
 While the lower station building on Chonqadze Street has remained unchanged, following an accident in 2000, the funicular underwent complete renovation (reopening in 2012).

 After completing your round-trip ride, exit the Lower Funicular Station and turn right (south).
 Walk south on Daniel Chonqadze Street into the Sololaki neighborhood.
 At Mikheil Lermontoi Street, turn left (east) and make your way into the Old Town and wander through…

 A walk through the twisting lanes – some cobblestone, some paved, some dirt; none level or without cracks – reveals a side of Tbilisi that some tourists miss.
 Mangy cats, laundry on lines, nearly falling down structures and the scent of fresh baked bread all linger in the streets of the neighborhoods.

 Tbilisi Self-Guided Walking Tour Map